Selective electrochemical separation and recovery of lithium and other metals using tailored monolith electrodes

 - High energy costs

-These challenges will be overcome by developing monolith electrodes with mass transfer-enhancing structures, tailored for highly selective capture of specific metals from multi-component solutions using surface-imprinted ion-selective recognition units.
+These challenges will be addressed by developing monolith electrodes with a mass transfer-enhancing structure.
+These electrodes will be tailored for highly selective capture of specific metals from multi-component solutions using surface-imprinted ion-selective recognition units.

 Highly ordered electrode architectures with accessible active sites for metal ion cycling will provide several advantages: